The Most Popular Fairy Tale Stories of All Time

 This is the fantasy that just won't quit.
 Apparently "the Cinderella area of [Sur La Lune] receives over twice as many visitors as any other tale" every day, and the story has inspired countless modern retellings including Walt Disney's iconic 1950 cartoon, the blockbuster film Pretty Woman, the novel and movie Ella Enchanted, which reimagines its dutiful heroine with a curse that makes her obey, and too many others to name.
-Some even see the familiar fairy tale in the current furor around Meghan Markle's engagement to Prince Harry.
-Check out these 15 surprising facts about Disney characters.
+Some even saw the familiar fairy tale in the furor around Meghan Markle's engagement to Prince Harry.
+You may not be surprised by this fact, but you'll find these facts about Disney characters pretty surprising.